Encounters With Nature

 E.O.
 Wilson used the term biophilia to describe an affinity with nature that he feels is based in evolution.
 (Being descended from ancestors who, for millennia, lived near lakes and streams, we feel something right and good in natural settings.)
 Some feel that the modern absence of natural environments can cause psychic disorientation, and the term “nature deficit disorder” has been coined.

 Activities as simple as gardening, gazing at stars, watching birds, or a walk in the woods may be parts of personal spiritual observance.
 Some people have special places they like to go to.
-Ways of watching or interacting, such as David Fleming’s view of encountering another, can also contribute.
+Ways of watching or interacting can also contribute, as in David Fleming’s views on encountering another.
 But, as occurs in services in churches and temples, the extent to which an encounter may be experienced as spiritual is often related to the attitude of the receiver.
 Some encounters with nature may be planned; others can occur by just stopping to notice.